Florida Institute of Technology Data & Information Overview

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2018-2019, 605 students took at least one online class at Florida Institute of Technology.
-This is a decrease from the 673 students who took online classes the previous year.
+In 2019-2020, 2,031 students took at least one online class at Florida Institute of Technology.
+This is an increase from the 605 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|